phpmd/phpmd/src/site/rst/rules/design.rst

 Design Rules
 ============

-The Design Ruleset contains a collection of rules that find software design related problems.
+The Code Size Ruleset contains a collection of rules that find software design related problems.

 ExitExpression
 ==============